jonasblasques/data-engineering-zoomcamp-notes/5_Batch-Processing-Spark/README.md

 **Run pyspark in the terminal**

+> [!NOTE]
+> Instead of using a jupyter notebook, I'm going to use the ubuntu terminal and the pyspark interactive > shell

+---

 When you type pyspark in the Ubuntu terminal, it launches an interactive PySpark shell.
 This shell allows you to interact with Apache Spark using Python.